List of Legend of Heavenly Sphere Shurato characters: Renge, the Queen Naara

-Renge, the Queen Nara is the only female member of the Hachibushu.
+Renge, the Queen Naara is the only female member of the Hachibushu.
 As the sole female in a field of mostly men, she exhibits an unreasonable willingness to prove her strength and superiority to the others, especially the feminine Reiga.
 She is the target of much love from Mari'ichi and Hyūga, but does not reciprocate these feelings in either case.

 Rather, she is obsessively in love with Indrah, being in a one-sided relationship where she blindly follows him even when she witnesses evidence of his evil and betrayal of Vishnu.
 Ultimately, she seems to realize her own folly and the futility of her actions, and allows herself to be frozen and killed by Hyuuga, achieving happiness and peace at last.

-Her Shakti armor is inspired by the unicorn-like Kinnara mythical beings, and her weapons are a lotus flower-shaped phurba that doubles as a rope dart, lotus flower-shaped shuriken, and a shield.
-She is also able to use her blade as a sort of gun, firing Soma in her techniques.
+Her Shakti armor is inspired by the unicorn-like Kinnara mythical beings, known in Japan as Naara, and her weapons are a lotus flower-shaped phurba, which doubles as a rope dart, and lotus flower-shaped shuriken.
+She is also able to use her phurba as a sort of gun, firing Soma in her techniques.